apporoad/xgenerator/README.md

 # xgenerator
 magic generator  comes from ggenerator
+xgenerator is short for xdo-generator
+and it is g of xdo